TheRealRWJ/TheFamilyPlanner/README.md

 Similar plugins could share a single page
 Pages should still be up when plugins fail to load
 Still needs a lot of work.

+## To Do
+Read settings from file
+Fix layout on small screens
+  - Order of content needs to be changed, so more important info resides on top of the page Enable plugins
+Get data from necxtcloud in a secure way.
+Dont like current usage of public calendars and tasks Get picture of planned meals out of mealy

+By the way I only dabble in python, javascript and html/css